 This document follows on the Labour Force Development Report produced by Balissa Greene, who was employed by FIG as a labour force development specialist in 2018 - 2020, identifying where progress has already been made since that report was published and developing actionable targets to address outstanding challenges or opportunities.
-The draft Strategy reflects input gathered from the Skills Assessment Council, representatives of the private sector and FIG directorates.
+A draft Strategy which was consulted on in March to May 2023 reflected input gathered from the Skills Assessment Council, representatives of the private sector and FIG directorates.